0chain/zboxcli/README.md

 Make sure _"reference_type":"d"_ is "d" (directory)

 Now you able to download files inside this directory with same auth*ticket.
-To download it just point to excact file location in *--remotepath\_ param:
+To download it just point to exact file location in *--remotepath\_ param:

 ```
 zbox download --allocation 76ad9fa86f9b6685880553588a250586806ba5d7d20fc229d6905998be55d64a --localpath ~/file1.z --authticket $auth --remotepath /folder1/file1.z